-This dairy free cream of mushroom soup recipe is also paleo, gluten free, vegan and low oxalate.
-It can also be made AIP and keto with the following variations:
+This creamy mushroom soup recipe is not only dairy free, but also paleo, gluten free, vegan and low oxalate.

 Product brands I recommend for this recipe